MikaZ21/MikaZ21/README.md

-- Hello👋, I’m @MikaZ21
+### 👋 Hello, I’m Mika!

-- 👀 I am looking to be a Web Developer.
+  🌱 Studied [Full-Stack Development Program](https://www.linkedin.com/in/mika-zukeyama/) at Nexul Academy and LaunchCode in St.Louis, Missouri.<br/>
-- 🌱 I’m currently learning Full-Stack Development!
+  💡 Actively seeking opportunities to grow and contribute as a Web developer in a real work environment.<br/>
-- 💞️ I'm looking for opportunity to grow in a real work environment.
+  📫 How to reach me 📧 zukeyamamika@gmail.com<br/>

-- 📫 How to reach me 📧 zukeyamamika@gmail.com
+In my free time, I enjoy cooking and gardening 🥘🧡🪴 [myInstagram](https://www.instagram.com/frangipani.forever/)

 <!---
 MikaZ21/MikaZ21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.